joshD90/social2/zNewFeaturesToBeImplemented.md

 ### Reset Password

-- Create a table to store link tokens in []
+- Create a table to store link tokens in [x]
-- create endpoints to create the token and send the magic link []
+- create endpoints to create the token and send the magic link [x]
-  - this endpoint should do encryption for the token []
+  - this endpoint should do encryption for the token [x]
-- create post endpoint to check token off against hashed database entry. []
+- create post endpoint to check token off against hashed database entry. [x]
-- allow this endpoint if successful to update the username, use same passport procedures as used in user account creation []
+- allow this endpoint if successful to update the username, use same passport procedures as used in user account creation [x]
 - create frontend endpoint that magic link will take you to with form for password updating []
+- finish off error handling []
+- finish off success []
+- abstract form validation function []
+-